anfelipecb/migr_deport_interactive/README.md

-# From Roots to Removal: Visualizing Migration and Deportations in the United States
+# From Roots to Removals: Visualizing Migration and Deportations in the United States

 Author: Andrés Felipe Camacho